SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 easier.
 Then I was working a few hours on Sunday, then all day.
 My boundaries slipped away until work was all that was left."

-- "to be acted upon.
-As economist Thomas Sowell wrote: "There are no solutions.
-There are only trade-offs."7 Jim"
+- "There are no solutions.
+There are only trade-offs."

 - "Trade-offs are not something to be ignored or decried.
 They are something to be embraced and made deliberately, strategically, and thoughtfully."